The Great Inversion

 • Market data revealing disproportionate investments into cognitive automation versus physical automation[3].

-Across his initiatives — including AI Upskill and strategic AI consulting — Jesse synthesizes real-world deployment experience with rigorous economic modeling.
-His work focuses on translating complex technological trends into actionable insights for individuals, businesses, and policymakers navigating an uncertain future.
+This work synthesizes real-world AI deployment experience with rigorous economic modeling, focusing on translating complex technological trends into actionable insights for individuals, businesses, and policymakers navigating an uncertain future.

 Deeper Dives: Exploring the Frontiers of Inverse Displacement